corda/corda-docs-portal/content/en/platform/corda/4.12/community/legal-info/_index.md

 - info
 ---

-# Corda Community Edition 4.12 third-party software notices and licence information
+# Corda Open Source Edition 4.12 third-party software notices and licence information

-The third-party software notices and license information for Corda Community Edition 4.12 can be found here:
+The third-party software notices and license information for Corda Open Source Edition 4.12 can be found here:

 {{< childpages >}}